faanross/faanross.github.io/content/about.md

 <!-- {{< figure src="/img/attack_kip.gif" title="" class="custom-figure" >}} -->

-i have been practicing `brazilian jiu jitsu` since 2015 and think its likely the most fun goddamn thing i've ever had the opportunity to be a student of. i mostly practice nogi and received my purple belt under louis ho (10th planet montreal) in 2019. i love hitting a sneaky gogoplata from guard or sliding into a d'arce from side control, but really nothing feels better than finishing a *mata leão* with a body-triangle (*obvs*).
+i have been practicing `brazilian jiu jitsu` since 2015 and think its likely the most fun goddamn thing i've ever done. i mostly practice nogi and received my purple belt under sensei louis ho (10th planet montreal) in 2019. i love hitting a sneaky gogoplata from guard or sliding into a d'arce from side control, but really nothing feels better than finishing a *mata leão*, *with* a body-triangle - obvs.

 <!-- {{< figure src="/img/goodboy.gif" title="" class="custom-figure" >}} -->

-`dogs` might be the best thing in existence fr. i love dog training, not competitively, but simply as a way to develop a common language between oneself and a dog. but in general - petting dogs, playing with dogs, and just being around them is embodied joy. i have two friends at the moment - **kuma** the groenendael and **voodoo** the dutch shepherd. i also have a legendary abyssinian called **buddlez** - i love cats too!
+`dogs` might be the best thing in existence fr. i love dog training as a way to develop a common language between oneself and a dog. and in general, simply petting dogs, playing with dogs, and just being around them. i have two friends at the moment - **kuma** the groenendael and **voodoo** the dutch shepherd. i also have a legendary abyssinian called **buddlez** - i love cats too!

-`good stories + storytelling` in all its forms - from myths to graphic novels to nic cage movies to anime to point-and-click adventure games. at the risk of sounding a touch overly woo-woo: i think stories are inextricably intertwined with the evolution of humans. i believe they can serve not merely as some form of temporary distraction, but as a deeply informative source of meaning for our deep + collective psychologies. some favourites include chainsaw man, napoleon dynamite, zelda, south park, the wire, and anything by nathan fielder.
+`good stories + storytelling` in all its forms - from myths to graphic novels to nic cage movies to anime to point-and-click adventure games. at the risk of sounding a touch overly woo-woo: i think stories are inextricably intertwined with the evolution of humans. i believe they can serve not merely as some form of temporary distraction, but as a deeply informative source of meaning for our deep + collective psychologies. some favourites include chainsaw man, napoleon dynamite, south park, the wire, and anything by nathan fielder.

-`learning new things` and enjoying the suck is both humbling and deeply invigorating. there is not only an inherent *joie de vivre* in learning new things, but i believe it to be the best practice to keep one's mind potent and pliable. i think it excellent practice to progressively master subjects over time - *of course*. but equally, there is great wisdom that emerges from perpetually choosing to enact the role of the archetypal fool.
+`learning new things` and enjoying the suck is both humbling and deeply invigorating. there is not only an inherent *joie de vivre* in learning new things, but it may be the best practice to keep one's mind potent and pliable. i think it excellent practice to progressively master subjects over time - *of course* - but equally, there is great wisdom that emerges from perpetually choosing to enact the role of the archetypal fool.

 the meta here is also great - the more new things you learn, the better you can become at learning new things. i'm currently learning both spanish and french + electric guitar. i'm admittedly terrible at them, yet sucking at them and becoming infinitesimally better each day brings me tremendous joy. and after all - ***memento mori***.